thelocalvoid/placement-tool/README.md

 ### Move points

-Easy to adjust positions in two clicks.
+Easy to adjust positions with two clicks.

 https://github.com/user-attachments/assets/9a7a301f-4a98-41c2-a25c-2d98ecf5c3ec